pry/pry/README.markdown

 ### Use Pry as your Rails Console

+The recommended way to use Pry as your Rails console is to add the `pry-rails` gem to your Gemfile.
+This replaces the default console with Pry, in addition to loading the Rails console helpers and adding some useful Rails-specific commands.

+If you don't want to change your Gemfile, you can still run a Pry console in your app's environment using Pry's `-r` flag:

     pry -r ./config/environment

-MyArtChannel has kindly provided a hack to replace the `rails console` command in Rails 3: [https://gist.github.com/941174](https://gist.github.com/941174) This is not recommended for code bases with multiple developers, as they may not all want to use Pry.

-Also check out the [wiki](https://github.com/pry/pry/wiki/Setting-up-Rails-or-Heroku-to-use-Pry) for other strategies on integrating Pry with rails, notably the [pry-rails](https://github.com/pry/pry/wiki/Setting-up-Rails-or-Heroku-to-use-Pry#wiki-pry_rails) plugin.
+Also check out the [wiki](https://github.com/pry/pry/wiki/Setting-up-Rails-or-Heroku-to-use-Pry) for more information about integrating Pry with Rails.

 ### Limitations: